Tech-at-DU/React-Redux-Timers-Tutorial/P08-Persisting-Timers/content.md

 # Overview

-Before we begin, let's take inventory of a few things:
+Before you begin, let's take inventory of a few things:

 1. The Redux store is a JavaScript Object.
 1. Local storage only allows for strings.
 1. Therefore, _if we can convert the Redux store to JSON, it would be possible to convert the store to local storage and back._

+JSON is JavaScript Object Notation.
+It's a string format that represents a JavasScript object.
+You can use it as a JS object in most cases and JS objects will convert to JSON most of the time.

+When does it not work?
+If you're Object contains values that things other than: Strings, Numbers, Arrays, or Objects.
+What else is left? functions and classes!
+An Object that contains a function can't be converted to JSON.

 # Save and Retrieve the store